Birch Copse Primary School

 - 6.1: What SEND training is provided for teachers in your school?

-If a teacher has a child with a particular need in the class, for example Autism or sensory processing difficulties, it may be possible for them to attend training run by an outside agency.
+If a teacher has a child with a particular need in the class, for example Autism or sensory processing difficulties, they can access training run by an outside agency such as the Autism team or Occupational Therapy team.
 The Speech and Language Therapist and Occupational Therapist have delivered training to staff to support specific aspects of a child’s therapy plan such Lego Therapy, the Looking and Listening language group and the Alert Programme.
+The Speech and Language team have a range of training that they deliver online which is available to all staff.
 The SENCo keeps up to date with current legislation and strategies for specific needs through conferences and training.

 - 6.2: What SEND training is provided for teaching assistants and other staff in your school?

 Learning Support Assistants and Teaching Assistants are given appropriate training for the support they are expected to deliver and the needs of the children that they are working with.
 We are able to access a wide range of training offered by the Local Authority, from training in delivering specific interventions such as Catch Up reading or Precision Teaching, to courses which increase staff's understanding of a particular need such as Autism awareness courses.
-The Speech and Language Therapist and Occupational Therapist have delivered training to support staff to support specific aspects of a child’s therapy plan such Lego Therapy and the Alert Programme.
+The Speech and Language Therapist and Occupational Therapist have delivered training to support staff to support specific aspects of a child’s therapy plan such Looking and Listening language group, Lego Therapy and the Alert Programme.
+Support staff are able to access the online training offered by the Speech and Language Therapy team.

 - 6.3: Do teachers have any specific qualifications in SEND?